xDaryamo/puccini/tosca/QUIRKS.md

   the `requirements` key under `substitution_mappings` is syntactically a map.
 However, this syntax is inconsistent because it doesn't match the syntax in node templates, which is a sequenced list.
   (In node types, too, it is a sequenced list, although grammatically it works like a map.)
-This quirk changes the expected syntax to be a sequenced list.
+This quirk allows the expected syntax to be a sequenced list.

 * **substitution_mappings.requirements.permissive**: Normally the `requirements` under
   `substitution_mappings` must be mapped to an assigned requirement in a node template.
 This quirk